 - Category 3 – Water: Water can be introduced from a humid environment or component parts that are not fully dried after cleaning, and it can cause corrosion and microbial growth.

-Step 2: Stop Hydraulic Cylinder Contamination at the Source
+Step 2: Stop Hydraulic System Contamination at the Source

 After identifying the potential sources, the cylinder manufacturer can take steps to prevent building contamination into the cylinder during the assembly process.
 Although cutting and machining processes are necessary, the parts can be cleaned thoroughly.
 Work surfaces, storage locations, and material handling devices can be kept free of dust, dirt, and metal particles.
 Parts that have been cleaned can be kept in sealed plastic bags or covered with plastic to prevent re-contamination.

-Climate control and air filtration systems can limit airborne dust as well as limit humidity in areas where cylinders are manufactured.
+Climate control and air filtration systems can limit airborne dust and humidity in areas where cylinders are manufactured.
 Implementing procedures to completely dry parts after cleaning can ensure the moisture does not become a contaminant.
 Because common shop rags and disposable towels are notorious for shedding lint and fibers, selecting lint-free shop rags, disposable wipers, and absorbent mats can limit the introduction of soft fiber contamination.
 Granular absorbents should never be used in a hydraulic component manufacturing facility.

 Step 3: Remove Contaminants That Eluded Preventative Measures